Veteran Exemptions

 It is very important to know: According to the Florida Department of Veterans Affairs, a veteran can access their own information from the Veteran’s Administration through their eBenefits portal to verify their status as totally and permanently disabled and the date as of which that status was granted.
 The veteran may present the Summary of Benefits letter to the Property Appraiser as proof of eligibility.
 This letter may also be obtained by contacting the Department of Veterans Affairs at (800) 827-1000.

-Combat related property tax discount for certain veterans with permanent combat-related disabilities carries over to such veteran's surviving spouse who holds legal or beneficial title to, and who permanently resides on, the homestead property, until he or she remarries or sells or otherwise disposes of the property.
-The discount may be transferred to a new homestead property of the surviving spouse under certain conditions.
-The amendment takes effect January 1, 2021.
+The surviving spouse of a service member who qualified for this discount, and who owns and permanently resides on the homestead property, may continue to receive the benefit of the discount until he or she remarries, or sells or otherwise disposes of the property.
+The discount may be transferred to a new homestead property of the un-remarried surviving spouse under certain conditions.

-Veterans who qualify may receive a percentage (%) discount on Homestead property taxes equal to the percentage of the Veteran’s permanent service connected disability as determined by the Department of Veterans Affairs at (800) 827-1000.
+Veterans who qualify will receive a percentage discount on the taxable value of their homestead property equal to the percentage of the Veteran’s permanent service-connected disability.

 Surviving Spouse of Military Veteran or First Responder - Ad Valorem Taxes Waived